oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 in [Chapter 2](#23-tosca-core-concepts), it introduces the concepts of entity definitions and entity assignments, and presents rules for type derivation and entity refinement.

-> Explain separation of concerns and different roles.
-Refer to email
-> from Peter.

 ### 5.1.1 Type Definitions and Entity Definitions